in-toto/witness/docs/witness_sign.md

-      --fulcio-oidc-issuer string      OIDC issuer to use for authentication -h, --help                           help for sign -f, --infile string                  Witness policy file to sign -i, --intermediates strings          Intermediates that link trust back to a root in the policy -k, --key string                     Path to the signing key -o, --outfile string                 File to write signed data.
+      --fulcio-oidc-issuer string      OIDC issuer to use for authentication -h, --help                           help for sign -f, --infile string                  Witness policy file to sign -i, --intermediates strings          Intermediates that link trust back to a root of trust in the policy -k, --key string                     Path to the signing key -o, --outfile string                 File to write signed data.
 Defaults to stdout --spiffe-socket string           Path to the SPIFFE Workload API socket